Praniket-Utturkar/beat-cancer/README.md

 - Clone the Repository
 - Install Dependencies
     - npm install
+- Split the terminal
+On one terminal -
 - To push the schema to neon
     - npm run db:push
+On other terminal -
 - Run the server
     - npm run dev